vdsabev/overstate/README.md

 Tread lightly - `subscribe` is called every time you invoke a model function that returns a non-null value, and does not throttle or rate limit that in any way!

 ## Rendering
-Speaking of rendering, what you probably want is to put your data on a piece of glowing glass and become a gazillionaire overnight, right?
+Speaking of which, what you probably want is to put your data on a piece of glowing glass and become a gazillionaire overnight, right?

 ```js
 /** @jsx h */